zxk688/GCRDN/README.md

 Training: python src/main.py

-Testing: put pre-trained model into 'model' and python test.py
+Testing: put the pre-trained model into 'model' and python test.py

-The project also contains serval methods except from gcrdn including rdn, nlsn, rcan, dbpn, edrn, esrt, swinir, transms and rrdb.
+The project also contains serval methods except from gcrdn, including rdn, nlsn, rcan, dbpn, edrn, esrt, swinir, transms and rrdb.

 The code of gcrdn is presented at src/model/gcrdn/mymodel.py